raytroop/raytroop.github.io/source/_posts/biasing.md

 > Hongprasit, Saweth, Worawat Sa-ngiamvibool and Apinan Aurasopon.
-“Design of Bandgap Core and Startup Circuits for All CMOS Bandgap Voltage Reference.” *Przegląd Elektrotechniczny* (2012): 277-280.
+"Design of Bandgap Core and Startup Circuits for All CMOS Bandgap Voltage Reference." *Przegląd Elektrotechniczny* (2012): 277-280.